HB 1302 Tax Refund FAQs

 How do I determine what I might receive from this refund?

 Please refer to your 2020 income tax return.
 If you filed a Form 500, the amount will be based on your tax liability listed on line 16.
 If you filed using Form 500EZ, the amount will be based on your tax liability listed on line 4.
 Tax liability is the amount of tax owed on the return before credit for any withholding, tax credits or other tax payments.
-Remember, you will not receive more than the maximums listed below.
+Remember, you will not receive more than the maximums listed above.

 What if my tax liability was less than these amounts in 2020, do I still get the maximum amount?